Ab initio theory of free-carrier absorption in semiconductors: Theory and Computational Approaches

 In Eq.(\ref{eq:phonon_epsilon2}), $\mathbf{q}$ is the wave-vector of the phonons and $N_{\mathbf{q}}$ is the number of $\mathbf{q}$-points for the BZ-sampling of the phonons. $\omega_{\nu\mathbf{q}}$ is the frequency of the phonon mode $\nu$ at $\mathbf{q}$.
 The phonon-assisted absorption contains two possible paths illustrated by $\mathbf{S}_1$ and $\mathbf{S}_2$ in Fig.\ref{fig:bands}.
 The generalized matrix elements for the two paths of phonon assisted absorption are given by:

 and

 where $g_{ij,\nu}^\text{el-ph}(\mathbf{k},\mathbf{q})$ are the electron-phonon coupling matrix elements between electron states $(i,\mathbf{k})$ and $(j,\mathbf{k}+\mathbf{q})$ through phonon mode $(\nu \mathbf{q})$. $\eta$ is a numerical broadening parameter to avoid the divergence in the denominator.
-The factor $P_{ij}$ is given by considering detailed balance for the phonon-absorption ($P_{a,ij}$) process:
+The factor $P_{ij}$ is given by considering detailed balance for the phonon-absorption [$P_{a,ij\nu}(\mathbf{k,q})$] process:

-and the phonon-emission ($P_{e,ij}$) process:
+and the phonon-emission [$P_{e,ij\nu}(\mathbf{k,q})$] process:

 where $n_{\nu\mathbf{q}}$ is the phonon Bose-Einstein occupation number.
-The expressions for the charged-impurity-assisted terms are similar to that for the phonon-assisted absorption For charged-impurity scattering, the sum over phonon modes and the phonon frequencies are not present, and the matrix elements replaced by the electron-charged-impurity matrix elements discussed in the main text.
-In addition, the occupation factor for the charged-impurity-assisted contribution is the same as in direct absorption.
+The expressions for the charged-impurity-assisted terms are similar to that for the phonon-assisted absorption with the following difference: For charged-impurity scattering, the occupation factor is the same as in direct absorption.
+In addition, the sum over phonon modes and the phonon frequencies are not present, and the matrix elements replaced by the electron-charged-impurity matrix elements discussed below.
+The carrier-charged-impurity scattering process is modeled by considering the screened Coulomb interaction between the free carrier and the charged impurities.
+The matrix elements are given by: